 Just spread it into a heavily greased bundt pan…

-And when it’s baked it will look like this…
+And the cake is baked it will look like this…

 But if you’re a rule follower, go ahead and make some super creamy chocolate frosting…

-And spread it on top of your gorgeous cake.
+And spread it on top of your gorgeous chocolate cake.

 AND if you’re feeling fancy add a few chocolate chips on top.
 I mean why not at this point!